Ifraham/Dynamic-Weighted-Tabular-Method/README.md

 **Instructions**

 Before application please make sure that the Dataset is viable for DWTM application.
-Markup : - Ensure that there are no missing values
+- Ensure that there are no missing values
 - Ensure that the independent variable (Class) is the final column in the dataset
 - Ensure that your label/prediction column of the dataset is named "Class"

 Use the *DWTM_Implement_Image_Creation.ipynb* or alternatively follow these steps for successful implementation of the DWTM.
 For applying Steps 2-5, run the cells mentioned below.
 The notebook is numbered to make it easier to follow:

 Upload the following python files from the directory *DWTM* to working directory and import the classes within them:

-Markup : * 1.1 Data_Processing_Numerical.py
+1.1 Data_Processing_Numerical.py
-         * 1.2 Data_Processing_Categorical.py
+1.2 Data_Processing_Categorical.py
-         * 2.1 Image_Canvas_Creation.py
+2.1 Image_Canvas_Creation.py
-         * 3.1 Image_Generate.py
+3.1 Image_Generate.py

 Process your input Dataset to create a Processed Dataset.
 Save the Processed Dataset in the working directory.